conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 - `spec.config` is a valid config for the `pluginClass`

 ### Interceptor Targeting
-You can make your Interceptor only active on certain scenarios.
-Use the following table to configure Targeting.
+You can activate your Interceptor only in specific scenarios.
+Use the table below to configure Targeting settings.

 | Use case                              | `metadata.scope.vcluster` | `metadata.scope.group` | `metadata.scope.username` |
 |---------------------------------------|---------------------------|------------------------|---------------------------|